-The Audit Commission reported that Regulation 9.4 on salary deductions states that 'deductions from salary shall be made with regard to loans/advances, any pecuniary loss caused by the employee to the Council (if an employee has no reasonable defence), and PAYE, as required by the Income Tax Act: all deductions should not exceed 50% of employee's take home pay'.
+The Audit Commission reported that Regulation 9.4 on salary deductions states that 'deductions from salary shall be made with regard to loans/advances, any pecuniary loss caused by the employee to the Council (if an employee has no reasonable defence), and PAYE, as required by the Income Tax Act: no deductions should exceed 50% of employee's take home pay'.
 The observation is that the regulation is ambiguous.